abusix/github-release-actions-example/README.md

 ## Implementation

-- https://github.com/marketplace/actions/get-release is used to get the id of the last release
+- ~~https://github.com/marketplace/actions/get-release is used to get the id of the last release~~
-- https://github.com/softprops/action-gh-release is used to create the new release
+- ~~https://github.com/softprops/action-gh-release is used to create the new release~~
-- https://github.com/irongut/EditRelease is used to edit the release if it already exists
+- ~~https://github.com/irongut/EditRelease is used to edit the release if it already exists~~
+- Instead of using multiple poorly maintained I instead opted to make heavy use of `actions/github-script@v7`
-- `git log --pretty=oneline tagA...tagB` is used to get the commit messages since the last release
+- ~~`git log --pretty=oneline tagA...tagB` is used to get the commit messages since the last release~~
+- It turned out github automatic release notes are good enough

 ## Run Sample App Locally